sam-wee/edb-osp/index.md

 ---
 layout: homepage
-title: SGN Site
+title: Singapore Global Network
 description: Brief site description here
 image: /images/sgn-logo-main.svg
 permalink: /
-notification: We are currently in beta mode.
-Stay tuned for our official launch, coming to you in 2020!
+notification: The Overseas Singaporean Unit has moved to the Singapore Global Network.
+Our site is currently in beta mode.
+Stay tuned for our official launch in 2020!
+Find out more here.
 sections:
     - hero:
         title: Shoutout from Singapore